beerecca/Werewolf/README.md

 # Werewolf

 This repo contains the front-end code for the Werewolf app, that helps you play games of Werewolf.
+The backend lambda can be found at https://github.com/nzchicken/Werewolf-lambda.
+If you want to get it running, you'll need to add the apiKey and rootUrl to the `app/util/data.js` file.

 ## Installation